 2. Company Summary

 This section describes the organizational structure of your business and who the key players are.
-The company summary will include information about when the company was founded, name(s) of the company’s owner(s), and any other legal information, such as entities associated with the company or date of incorporation.
+The company summary will include information about when the company was founded, the name(s) of the company’s owner(s), and any other legal information, such as entities associated with the company or date of incorporation.

 3. Business Description